 In my opinion, visiting about an hour before sunset is the best time to go.
 Allow 30 minutes to get through security first.
 Your visit is not timed and you can stay as long as you like.

-There are three types of One Vanderbilt ticket:
+There are three types of tickets available for SUMMIT One Vanderbilt:

 There is cheaper pricing available for NY residents (type your zip code in here to see prices).